Glyph Bitmap Distribution Format

 The Glyph Bitmap Distribution Format (BDF) by Adobe is a file format for storing bitmap fonts.
 The content takes the form of a text file intended to be human- and computer-readable.
 BDF is typically used in Unix X Window environments.
 It has largely been replaced by the PCF font format which is somewhat more efficient, and by scalable fonts such as OpenType and TrueType fonts.

 Overview

-In 1988, the X Consortium adopted BDF 2.1 as a standard for X Window screen fonts, but X Windows has largely moved to other font standards such as PCF, Opentype, and Truetype.
+In 1988, the X Consortium adopted BDF 2.1 as a standard for X Window screen fonts, but X Window has largely moved to other font standards such as PCF, Opentype, and Truetype.

 Version 2.2 added support for non-Western writing.
 For example, glyphs in a BDF 2.2 font definition can specify rendering from top-to-bottom rather than simply left-to-right.

 A BDF font file contains three sections: